MSmith550/Csharp-XMAL-Android/README.md

 The words screen displays heart words and has a button to have the device speak the word

 The Sentance page displays different sentances for the user to read or the user can write them to practice handwriting

+APK is located in Bin/Release.
+Just need to grab the apk file and side load into an android device to use program